 Exchange OTC Desks

-Some bitcoin exchanges, such as Coinsetter, operate OTC trading desks that help clients execute large transactions.
+Some bitcoin exchanges operate OTC trading desks that help clients execute large transactions.
 Through their broad network of OTC market participants, exchanges are able to provide competitive pricing on transactions and can often provide a higher level of trust given their public exposure.
 Exchanges may act as a direct counterparty to the transaction, or in the case of a very large trade, may make introductions to other large counterparties.
 Exchanges can also add value by providing institutional-level custodial services of purchased bitcoins after the transaction is completed.

 Which Trading Option Is Best for Me?